-If a student registers for a repeated course already completed with a passing grade, the student is responsible for all tuition and fees associated with that course.
 If a student receiving VA benefits withdraws from a course(s) or receives notification that a course(s) has been canceled, the student must report this information to COM's Office for Veteran Success immediately.
-Veteran, spouse and dependents can submit an updated copy of their Registration and Fee Statement via c (comvets@com.edu)omvets@com.edu (comvets@com.edu).
+Veterans, spouses and dependents can submit an updated copy of their Registration and Fee Statement via comvets@com.edu.
 Prompt reporting may help to minimize overpayment amounts.